Ace Steel: Ring of Honor (2003)

 In early 2003, Steel joined Ring of Honor and reformed the Hatebreed with CM Punk.
 On March 22, Punk and Steel faced Punk's enemy Raven and another student of Steel's, Colt Cabana, in a tag match.
-Cabana appeared to badly injure himself after botching a moonsault to the outside of the ring, forcing Raven to wrestle the majority of the match single-handedly.
+Cabana appeared to badly injure himself after botching a moonsault to the outside of the ring, forcing Punk to wrestle the majority of the match single-handedly.
 Raven eventually managed to defeat Steel following an Even Flow DDT, but after the match, Cabana turned on him and aligned himself with Steel and Punk.
 Punk, Cabana and Steel named themselves the Second City Saints, in reference to all three stable members being from Chicago.

 The Second City Saints started a feud with The Prophecy, mostly B. J. Whitmer and Dan Maff.
 The rivalry led to a Chicago Street Fight.
 The match had many dangerous spots including a Spear through a barbed wire board, a splash from inside the ring to the outside onto Maff on a ladder supported by the guardrails, and a kneeling reverse piledriver off the top rope through a table.

 World League Wrestling (2003–2005)

 Steel joined Harley Race's World League Wrestling promotion in 2003, and in November and December 2003 he represented WLW on a tour with Pro Wrestling Noah in Japan.
 Steel enjoyed working in Japan and began appearing regularly with Noah.
 The Gold Exchange (Matt Murphy and Superstar Steve) were the reigning Tag Team Champions, and, when Superstar Steve was injured, Steel took his place as Murphy's partner and helped defend the Tag Team Titles until Steve returned and reclaimed his half of the championships.
 After Murphy left the promotion, Steel became Steve's partner, and on May 7, 2005 in Ozark, Missouri Steel and Steve defeated Wade Chism and Dakota for the Tag Team Championship.
+Thought to be retired but Steel returned for technical contests with WWE ‘s William Regal in 2011 and 2012.
 In 2014, Steel returned to win the WLW Heavyweight Championship and lost it later that year.

-Pro Wrestling Noah (2003-2006)
+Pro Wrestling Noah (2003–2006)

 Ace Steel participated in tours to Pro Wrestling Noah wrestling the company’s owner Mitsuharu Misawa in many tag team matches as well as company legends Kenta Kobashi, Akira Taue and many others during his time there.
 Legendary wrestler Harley Race was Steel’s agent for wrestling tours.
-In 2005, Steel challenged for the GHC Light heavyweight championship vs Kenta in Steamboat Rock, Iowa for World League Wrestling with Noah officials and Harley Race present.
+In 2005, Steel challenged KENTA for the GHC Junior Heavyweight Championship in Steamboat Rock, Iowa for World League Wrestling with Noah officials and Harley Race present.
 Steel has a tattoo on his arm in memory of Misawa.
 CM Punk and Rancid guitarist Lars Frederiksen have the same tattoo as a collaborative tribute.